 We can use the Windows update troubleshooter to scan our system.

 2. You can also find it among the listed troubleshooter software under Control Panel>>System and Security.
-Click on the update troubleshooter and select the option Fix problems with Windows Update.
+Click on the update troubleshooter and select Fix problems with Windows Update.

 It can usually fix the problem very quickly, but in case you still see the 0x8007000D error code, don’t worry.
 There are two more methods to try before you crash down and start crying after losing all hope (just joking, mate!).
-Lastly, check if your Windows detected a Hard Disk Problem then you need to fix that first.
+Lastly, check if your Windows detected a Hard Disk Problem then, you need to fix that first.

 Method 2: Reset the PC

-I sincerely hope that you were one of the smart kids and kept a backup of the system, so it could be restored after you have wiped this one.
+I sincerely hope you were one of the smart kids and kept a backup of the system so it could be restored after you have wiped this one.
 If you have not made any backups before, I am sorry to say your computer will lose all the settings, and the data on board will be erased.

 In case you are not aware of how to refresh your PC, follow these simple steps: